 Some classic indicators of county lines involvement and exploitation are listed below:

-If you are a practitioner working with a vulnerable person, who you think may be at risk of county lines exploitation you should share your concerns with Torbay Social Services.
-For children 18 years old and under contact the MASH and for vulnerable adults contact the Safeguarding Adults Team.
-You should also share your concerns with the police using the Partner agency information sharing form.
+If you are a practitioner working with a vulnerable children or adults, who you think may be at risk of county lines exploitation you should share your concerns with Torbay Social Services.
+For children under the age of 18 years contact the MASH and for young people 18 years and over and vulnerable adults contact the Safeguarding Adults Team.

-Consult the Home Office’s new Child Exploitation Disruption Toolkit.
+Consult the Home Office’s Child Exploitation Disruption Toolkit.
 This is aimed at frontline staff working to safeguard children and young people under the age of 18 from sexual and criminal exploitation (including law enforcement, social care, housing, education and voluntary sector organisations).
 It will help you understand and access existing legislative opportunities to target specific risks, such as warning notices, offence charges and care orders.

 Raise awareness of county lines.
 You can access posters on the Gov.uk website